Chania: Culture

 Several theatre groups are active in Chania with the most important being the Municipal and Regional Theatre of Crete (DI.PE.THE.K).
 The repertoire includes old and contemporary plays from Greek and foreign writers.
-The Venizelian Conservatory of Music ("Odeion", established 1931) is also one of the most important cultural societies in Crete.
-A recent attempt from the municipality to create a chamber music group named "Sinfonietta" has been successful and its performances throughout the year have enriched the cultural event calendar of the city.
-There is also a significant community of people who focus on alternative/indie music as well as jazz and bands performing modern musical styles.
 A number of traditional [Cretan] musicians are also active in town.

 There are five cinemas (two of them open-air), concentrating both in commercial and independent movies and occasionally organizing small festivals.

 There are numerous cafes, restaurants and bars throughout the Old Town and especially around the old Venetian harbour, at Enetiki Tafros (Venetian moat) and at Splantzia square, but also along the waterfront of the Koum Kapi and Nea Hora neighbourhoods.
 In summer, the bars and restaurants at Platanias and Agia Marina are also busy.

-During the summer period a variety of cultural events take place on a daily basis.
+During the summer period, a variety of cultural events take place on a daily basis.
 Theatrical plays, concerts and several exhibitions from Greek and foreign artists are organized either by the municipality or by individuals.
 A venue which hosts many of these events is a theater located in the east bulwark of the Old Town ("Anatoliki Tafros").
 Also, several festivals, conferences and sport events take place in Chania, especially between May and September.
-The Venizeleia athletics competition is one of the most noteworthy events of the year.

 A major role in the city's cultural life is played by the Municipal Cultural Corporation of Chania (DI.P.E.X.) which organizes a significant part of the events taking place throughout the year.

 There is a French, a German, an Italian and a Swedish consulate in Chania.